-The ice cream is a simplified vanilla ice cream.
+The ice cream is a simplified vanilla ice cream (and it is wonderful and simple on its own).
 Once mixed, it is separated into smaller amounts and coloured, before being combined then swirled together.

 I used gel food colouring to get nice bright colours without making things runny.
 I also found some little unicorn cake sprinkles, which Miss M went a little overboard on.
 Add the edible gold glitter and you have something to behold!